togkousa/kmerAnalyzer/README.md

 The current application supports only .fasta files as input files.

 # How to execute
+1. In order to run the application, there must be
-1. Folders 'Input/', 'Output/' and 'ClusteringData/' need to be empty.
+2. Folders 'Input/', 'Output/' and 'ClusteringData/' need to be empty.
 Otherwise, the application will remove everything (file or subfolder) inside them.
-2. Place the input .fasta file into folder 'data/'.
+3. Place the input .fasta file into folder 'data/'.
 (A test file is uploaded in the current github reposiroty called 'data/sample_dnaseq1.fasta')
-3. Go to terminal and change directory to your current local repository of the application.
+4. Go to terminal and change directory to your current local repository of the application.
-4. Execute the python script "featuresExtraction.py" -> (type the following command: $ python featuresExtraction.py)
+5. Execute the python script "featuresExtraction.py" -> (type the following command: $ python featuresExtraction.py)

 Steps 3 and 4 can also be executed by using a python IDE.